slgora/ex_situ_PGRFA_metrics/README.md

 Function assign True/False value based on country of collection.
 Then the metrics (metric 6) count only accessions with SAMPSTAT < 399 and SAMPSTAT with missing values (NA), i.e. landraces, wild, and weedy material.

 GLIS data:
 Fetched JSON data with GLIS API for each of the genus.
 Selected fields were then extracted from each JSON to create a dataframe, this was then saved as a csv file.
+Cropstrategy column to be added after taxa are standardized.

+SGSV data:
+Loaded data, added MLSSTAT columns (based on MLS column).
+Dropped duplicate accessions based on INSTCODE and ACCENUMB.
+Cropstrategy column to be added after taxa are standardized.